Ch3dd4rGoblin/resource.uisounds.ellipsisui/README.md

 ==================

 Special thanks to Team Kodi for continuing to develop the greatest software ever made!
-Big thanks to manfeed for all the work he's done for TeamUI.
-EllipsisUI was born from the Ellipsis project by Team Blackbolt and manfeed has done a fantastic job in reviving the skin and refining it.
+Big thanks to manfeed for all the work he's done as lead developer on EllipsisUI for TeamUI.
+EllipsisUI was born from a unique collaborative effort by TeamUI and was forked from the Ellipsis project by Team Blackbolt.
+Manfeed has done a fantastic job with the project by resurrecting and refining EllipsisUI for the world to enjoy once again, and for that I am extremely thankful.
-Team Blackbolt for all you've done in the past for the skinning community including the creation of the original Ellipsis.
+Thanks to Team Blackbolt for the work you've all done in the past for the skinning community including the creation of the original Ellipsis.